bisturi/bisturi/docs/reference/08_sequences.md

 >>> p.pack() == s
 True
 ```

-The 'when' condition can be combinated with a fixed count, like:
+The `when` condition can be combined with a fixed count,
+but you cannot mix a fixed count with the `until` condition.

 ```python
 >>> class Attributes(Packet):